-- 3 Select the images from your hard disk which you would like to add to your Image Library and click Open. - 4 Drag and drop images from the Image Library to your storyboard.
-Click the following icons to edit still images and video files.
+4 Drag and drop images from the Image Library to your Storyboard.

+Click the following icons to edit still images and video files:

-Storyboard Icon 15 Group Groups multiple images into one on the storyboard.
-Expand Expands grouped images so they are all displayed on the storyboard.
+Storyboard icor 15 Group Groups multiple images into one on the Storyboard.
+Expand Expands grouped images so they are all displayed on the Storyboard.
 Save Movie Records output directly to a DV camcorder.
 Or writes output to a file in your selected format.
 Edit Clip Trims a video clip: Double-click a video clip on the Storyboard.
 Adjust the sliders to cut off video at the beginning or the end.
-Merge Clip Merges current clip with the next clip.
+Merge Clip Merges a clip with the next clip.
 Split Clip Splits a video clip: Click the video clip you want to split.
 Click the Play button in the Preview window.
 Click the Split Clip icon at the point of the clip you want split.